Updated December 2025

 - What are the three core attributes needed for AI citations?

-Content must satisfy three fundamental requirements:
+- Content must satisfy three fundamental requirements:

-1) Retrievability: Can the AI search system even find your content?
+1. Retrievability: Can the AI search system even find your content?

-2) Extractability: Can the machine easily pull answers from your page?
+2. Extractability: Can the machine easily pull answers from your page?

 What is RAG (Retrieval Augmented Generation)?

-RAG is the mechanism powering modern AI — a multi-step pipeline that processes queries and retrieves information:
+- RAG is a multi-step pipeline that processes queries and retrieves information:

 How do different AI platforms approach content retrieval differently?